ClusterHQ/flocker/docs/gettingstarted/elk-example.rst

 Example: Linking Containers
 ===========================

-In this example you will learn how to deploy ``ElasticSearch``, ``Logstash``, and ``Kibana`` with Flocker.
+Flocker-0.1.2 introduces support for `Docker Container Linking`_.
-This example demonstrates how applications running in separate Docker containers can be linked together, so that they can connect to one another, even when they are deployed on separate nodes.
+In this example you will learn how to deploy ``ElasticSearch``, ``Logstash``, and ``Kibana`` with Flocker, demonstrating how applications running in separate Docker containers can be linked together such that they can connect to one another, even when they are deployed on separate nodes.

 The three applications are connected as follows:

 * ``Logstash`` receives logged messages and relays them to ``ElasticSearch``.
 * ``ElasticSearch`` stores the logged messages in a database.
-* ``Kibana`` connects to ``ElasticSearch`` to retrieve the logged messages and presents them in a web interface.
+* ``Kibana`` connects to ``ElasticSearch`` to retrieve the logged messages and present them in a web interface.

 We'll start by deploying all three applications on node1.
 Then we'll generate some log messages and view them in the ``Kibana`` web interface.